shabaz123/webdsp/Readme.md

 Notes
 -----
+webdsp can be run with the Wave Miner hardware card, or it can be run in a dummy data mode.
+If you're using the Wave Miner hardware then webdsp needs to be installed on the Raspberry Pi that the hardware card is connected to.
+If you're using the dummy mode then you can install webdsp on any Linux box using any user account.

-webdsp was tested on a Raspberry Pi 4.
-Some paths are hard-coded for the pi user.
-You will need to edit the code to modify the paths, if a different user account is used.
+webdsp with the Wave Miner card was tested on a Raspberry Pi 4.
+Some paths are hard-coded for the pi user account if you're using the Wave Miner card.
+You will need to edit the code to modify the paths, if a different user account is used on the Pi.
 It is suggested to use the pi user account (create it if it doesn't exist) and then no paths need changing.

 Prerequisites
 -------------
-webdsp needs **waveminer** to be installed, since webdsp runs executables from waveminer.
+webdsp with the Wave Miner card needs **waveminer** to be installed, since webdsp runs executables from waveminer.
 Follow the instructions at the waveminer GitHub page to install it.

-If you do not have a Wave Miner card attached to the Pi, then you don't need to install the waveminer software, and you can run webdsp in a **dummy** mode (see below).
+If you do not have a Wave Miner card attached to the Pi or any other Linux box, then you don't need to install the waveminer software, and you can run webdsp in a dummy mode.

-webdsp requires **node.js** and **socket.io** to be available.
+In either mode, webdsp requires **node.js** and **socket.io** to be available.
 To install these, type:

     sudo apt-get update
     curl -sL https://deb.nodesource.com/setup_17.x | sudo -E bash -